-In France, Spain and Portugal people often react very surprised when they a see a recumbent bicycle.
-Leaning backward on a recumbent, looking at the scenery and waving at all the surprised people is fantastic.
+In France, Spain and Portugal recumbent bicycles are not very common and people often react very surprised.
+Comforably leaning backward, looking at the scenery and waving at surprised faces is a great expierence.

-It is also said that a recumbent is less visible and therefore less safe.
+It is also said that a recumbent cycler is less visible.
 I think that may be true for the very low riders.
 The Azub Six however the seat is positioned higher so I think it is not really a problem.
-To be sure of visibility I have my little orange flag.
-When I look back in my rear view mirror I always see it happily fluttering in the wind.
-It has almost become my friend keeping me safe.
+I increased my visibility using a little orange flag on my trailer.
+Looking back in my rear view mirror I always see this flag fluttering happy in the wind.
+It has almost become a friend keeping me safe.

-Having considered the other options like a tricycle and a normal bicycle I am still very happy with the choice I made.
+I have considered the other options like a tricycle and a normal bicycle but now I am really happy with the choice I made.